thekingbreaker/pkt-wedgie/README.md

 ![Alt text](diag_2.png?raw=true "diagram of announcement mining process using mentioned flaw")

-This report comes along with sourcecode (pkt-wedgie) that demonstrates this flaw in a live environment.
+This report comes along with sourcecode (src.7z release) that demonstrates this flaw in a live environment.
 The sourcecode is a modified version of packetcrypt-rs, it has been tweaked to make it easier to see how the flaw can be implemented.
 To build: